Lee20171010/symbol-window/SPEC.md

     -   `shared.enableDatabaseMode`: Master switch (Default: `true`).
     -   **If True:**
         -   Start indexing in the background.
-        -   Use "Hybrid Transition Strategy": Use LSP + Deep Search (if enabled) until indexing is complete, then switch to Database Mode.
+        -   Use "Hybrid Transition Strategy": Use LSP + Manual Deep Search (via button) until indexing is complete, then switch to Database Mode.
     -   **If False:**
         -   Do not start indexing.
-        -   Permanently use LSP + Deep Search (if enabled).
+        -   Permanently use LSP + Manual Deep Search (via button).
     -   **Shared Resource:** This database is used by both the **Symbol Window** (for fast project-wide searching) and the **Relation Window** (for validating symbol existence before hierarchy lookups).
 2.  **Data Source:** `vscode.executeDocumentSymbolProvider` (for every file).
 3.  **Storage:** `node:sqlite` (Built-in Node.js module).